 If you have a Go City Dublin Pass, you can visit for free.
 Simply show your ticket at the entrance.

-Stay and Save at the Arthaus Hotel
+Stay at the Arthaus Hotel

+Take the stress out of travelling and stay just seconds from Dublin’s most well-known bars & restaurants and city attractions.
 Enjoy a luxurious overnight stay in one of our boutique rooms in the heart of Dublin.
 Inspired by the best of the Bauhaus Art Movement our stylish and creative rooms are the perfect touch of luxury to begin your Dublin journey.

-Stay two nights at the Arthaus Hotel and get €10% off per night.
+Stay two nights at the Arthaus Hotel and get 10% off per night.

 The Wrap Up